-William George Underwood‘s parents were George William Underwood and Maria Lane who got married in 1840 In Gloucestershire.
+William George Underwood was born on 23 September 1841 at Gloucester Union (Gloucester Workhouse).
+His parents were George William Underwood and Maria Lane who got married in 1840 In Gloucestershire.
 His parents spent most of the 1840’s living in a workhouse where they had four children, John James Underwood and Fanny Underwood, who both died in infancy, and William George Underwood and Ann Maria Underwood who survived.
-William George Underwood was born in Gloucester Workhouse in 1841.
 His mother died in the workhouse in 1850 so it would appear that the family were in a workhouse for the whole of that decade.

 His father secured work as a train driver soon afterwards, and in 1851 his father married his second wife, Matilda Curtis.
 At the time of the 1851 census William George Underwood is a 9 year old scholar living with his father and step-mother, together with his sister Ann Maria Underwood from his father’s first marriage.